Skip to Main Content

 Morning:

 We will board a motorcoach and ride to Xi’an International Studies University — one of China’s key institutions of higher learning — and meet with a faculty expert who will teach us about Daoism, Buddhism, and Confucianism as a way of understanding Chinese character and customs.
-We’ll then visit the campus with students from the university’s renowned English Department and hear about student life in China.
+Before lunch we'll take a brief look at the university campus.

 Lunch: